kcastagnini/PushdownAutomaton/README.md

 //...

-pda.Tick(); //call repeatedly to perform transitions when the defined predicates evaluate to true
+pda.Tick(); //call repeatedly to perform transitions when the appropriate predicates evaluate to true
 ```

 Note: Even though this library was originally designed for Unity projects in mind, it contains no dependencies with the Unity Engine and it can be used in any .NET projects.